 Helping Our Teen Girls In Real Life Situations, Inc. (HOTGIRLS)® is a youth-driven, 501(c)(3) nonprofit organization dedicated to empowering young women and girls to make healthy choices, create social change and become leaders in their communities.
-Dr. Carla Stokes founded the organization in 2001 with $20 and a vision for educating and uplifting disadvantaged women and girls residing in medically underserved communities that are hardest hit by HIV/AIDS, violence, poverty and racial/ethnic health disparities.
+Dr. Carla Stokes founded the organization in 2001 with $20 and a vision for educating and uplifting young women and girls residing in medically underserved and economically disadvantaged communities that are hardest hit by HIV/AIDS, violence, poverty and racial/ethnic health disparities.
 Our award-winning programs have reached thousands of youth in Atlanta and beyond.

 The National Women’s Law Center, African-American Policy Forum, Multi-Agency Alliance for Children, the Atlanta Legal Aid Society, the Women’s Center at Spelman College, and Helping Our Teen Girls In Real Life Situations, Inc. (HOTGIRLS)® invite you to join us for a Town Hall Meeting on the challenges that interfere with the success and achievement of […]

 We are excited to welcome you to our new website, which was funded by a generous gift from our friends at the National Association of University Women (NAUW).
 Our new site features an improved home page and blogging platform and is accessible to popular browsers and devices such as tablets and mobile phones.
 The new site will […]